 The KPMG Women's PGA Championship, formerly known as the LPGA Championship, has become an even higher-profile major championship now that the LPGA and PGA of America have combined forces to put on this one of five LPGA majors.

 Now we look forward to future Women's PGA Championship sites for coming years.
-The PGA of America has already announced the Women's PGA Championship venues through 2023 (except 2021, and including 2027), and we take a look at potential future Women's PGA Championship sites through 2030.
+The PGA of America has already announced the Women's PGA Championship venues through 2025 (except 2024), and we take a look at potential future Women's PGA Championship sites through 2030.

 Future Women's PGA Championship sites